home-assistant/home-assistant.io/source/hassio/installation.markdown

 3. Select _System_ tab from the _Supervisor_ menu, then select _Join Beta Channel_ under _Supervisor_, then select _Reload_.
 4. Select _Dashboard_ tab from the _Supervisor_ menu, and then select _Update_.

-## Alternative: install Home Assistant Supervised on a generic Linux host
+## Alternative: install Home Assistant Supervisor on a generic Linux host

 You can also install Home Assistant on a Linux operating system of choice, called Home Assistant Supervised.